 Experiment.
 Be self-reliant.
 Find your own optimal routine.
-It’s worth noting that not everyone Mason profiled began working right after waking up; they might arise in the morning but first attend to other tasks and activities before beginning work in the afternoon or evening.
+It’s worth noting that not everyone Mason profiled began working right after waking up; they might arise in the morning but first attend to other important tasks and activities before beginning work in the afternoon or evening.
+They might get in a morning workout or spend the first few hours of the day with loved ones.
 There are multiple components in one’s schedule to play with.

 Now, all this being said, there was one commonality between all the profiles that was so nearly universal that it should be given real credence: despite the many varied ways in which each individual arranged their daily routine, almost all of them had a routine, and stuck to it religiously.

-“My experience has been that most really serious creative people I know have very, very routine and not particularly glamourous work habits,” explained the modern composer John Adams.
+“My experience has been that most really serious creative people I know have very, very routine and not particularly glamorous work habits,” explained the modern composer John Adams.

 “Routine is a condition of survival,” asserted the writer Flannery O’Connor.

 The novelist John Updike felt that having a daily routine was so important because it “saves you from giving up.”